-The Company adopted FASB ASC 842 with an effective date of January 1, 2020, using the modified retrospective transition approach which uses the effective date as the date of initial application.
-In accordance with ASC 842, the Company determines whether an arrangement is or contains a lease at inception.
+The Company determines whether an arrangement is or contains a lease at inception.
 A contract is or contains a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Company classifies leases at the lease commencement date, when control of the underlying asset is transferred from the lessor to the lessee, as operating or finance leases and records a right-of-use, or ROU, asset and a lease liability on the consolidated balance sheet for all leases with an initial lease term of greater than 12 months.
 The Company has elected to not recognize leases with a lease term of 12 months or less on the balance sheet.